-Activity to Teach Cardinal Direction Approach:
+Activity to Teach Cardinal Direction Approach

 - Gather images: I wanted to be specific and personal with my son to maximize his learning.
 So the first thing I did was seek images that meant something to him.
-For East, I found images of the Statue of Liberty, the Washington Monument, maps of Maine and Massachusetts (where his grandparents live), license plates, lobster, images of his Nana and one of his Papa.
+For East, I found images of the Statue of Liberty, the Washington Monument, maps of Maine and Massachusetts (where his grandparents live), license plates, lobster, and images of his Nana and one of his Papa.
 I got those images organized and set them aside.

 - Decorate: I painted the letter GREEN.
 I chose to paint the letter but you don’t have to paint.
 I grabbed the opportunity to add a little color to his room.
 I let the paint dry.